bagustris/VIM101/cheatsheet/vimcheat.md

     to select chunks of text use shift + ←/→ arrow key, you can repeatedly push the delete keys below, like a regular delete button, press d or x to delete characters, repeatedly if necessary.
-- press d to cut, or y to copy